pxheim/zettelkasten/book-perri-2019-escaping-the-build-trap.md

 Best way to prioritize work is cost / delay.
 Basically you evaluate value vs urgency.

-Definition of done most often does not take into account measuring a featu
+Definition of done most often does not take into account measuring a feature's impact on customers, leading to output focus.

+---

+Roadmaps are bad because they basically say that we're going to finish feature x by y date.
+Instead, they should be an explanation of your strategy and the current state of your product.
+Call them "living roadmap".

+Measure what you build.
+Experiment before you build.